joshtynjala/actionscript-3.0-developers-guide/display/working-in-three-dimensions-3d/creating-and-moving-3d-display-objects.md

 new Transform object.
 The Transform object contains a `Matrix3D` property that governs how the display object is represented in 3D space.

-The following code sets the coordinates for a display object called “leaf”:
+The following code sets the coordinates for a display object called "leaf":

 <div>